 The pinna, or outer ear is the part that we can see.
 Your outer ear is made of cartilage, which makes it flexible.
-It's cup-shaped, so that sound waves in the air can funnel into the auditory canal, or ear canal.
+It's cup-shaped, so that sound waves in the air can movel into the ear canal.